What You Need To Do After a Car Accident: A Complete Guide

 - Utah

-Many insurance companies require you to report accidents immediately.
-If possible, call your insurer at the scene, or right after you leave, to ensure you provide the most accurate information.
+Many insurance companies require you to report accidents right away.
+If possible, call your insurance company while still at the scene of the accident, or right after you leave.
+This can help ensure you provide the most accurate info.

-Also remember: Reporting an accident to the insurer is not the same as filing a claim, so this will not automatically increase your rates.
+Also remember: Reporting an accident to the insurance company isn't the same as filing a claim, so it won't automatically increase your rates.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.